 - Sterility Plague: The bacteria that destroys the ovaries of every woman on Earth, except for the ones who make it to Galapagos.

 - Transhuman Aliens: The human race by the end of the novel looks like, well, seals.
-They lack language and technology, have flippers for hands and feet, long snouted skulls, become fertile at six and rarely live past thirty.
+They lack language and technology, have flippers for hands and feet and long snouted skulls, become fertile at six and rarely live past thirty.

 - Unreliable Narrator: The ghost telling the story frequently inserts his criticisms of his cast, as well as diatribes against the human brain.
 Of course, by telling the story at all, he exempts himself, as he's already dead.